Microsoft/azure-docs.pt-pt/articles/azure-portal/azure-portal-quickstart-center.md

 ---
 title: Descrição geral do portal do Azure | Microsoft Docs
-description: Use uma experiência guiada para começar a usar o Azure
+description: Use a experiência guiada do centro de início rápido do Azure para começar a usar o Azure
 services: azure-portal
 keywords: ''
 author: kfollis